yixiao1/Action-Based-Representation-Learning/README.md

 -------------------------------------------------------------
 ### Setting Environments & Getting Datasets

 1. Download the dataset.
-The full dataset is not yet ready for publishing, here we provide a [small dataset](https://drive.google.com/file/d/1nGHApXVF8oGRLH9sZ_C1gdqcGkhTvEnb/view?usp=sharing) for simple test.
+The full dataset is not yet ready for publishing, here we provide a [small dataset](https://drive.google.com/file/d/1nGHApXVF8oGRLH9sZ_C1gdqcGkhTvEnb/view?usp=sharing) for simple training test.

 2. Define the path to your dataset folder with SRL_DATASET_PATH: